CSS Modern Layouts: What Actually Clicked for Me

 }

 No media queries.
-The grid just figures out how many columns fit.
-When the viewport gets too narrow for two columns, it drops to one.
-When it's wide enough for four, it uses four.
-I got this pattern from a CSS-Tricks article ages ago and I've used it on nearly every project since.
+Grid figures out how many columns fit.
+Viewport narrows below two columns?
+Drops to one.
+Wide enough for four?
+Uses four.
+Picked this up from a CSS-Tricks article ages ago and it's showed up on nearly every project since.

-I feel like I should address this even though it's almost boring at this point.
 Centering a div used to be a meme.
-It was genuinely hard for years.
+A genuine source of developer suffering for years.
 The position: absolute plus transform: translate(-50%, -50%) trick.
 Table cells.
 Negative margins.
 All of it was terrible.

 .centered {